gpkroeger/lox-interpreter/README.md

 Authors: Gabe Kroeger and Owen Russell

 TESTING NOTES:
-To run a test, please run one of the files in the test folder with this command:
+To run a test outside of our GUI, please run one of the files in the test folder with this command:

 python3 main.py > <name of .lox file>

+For ease of use, you can run:

+    py app.py

+or

+    python3 app.py

+This will open our GUI, here you can mess around with our provided test programs in the tests directory, or run your own LOX programs.